 The Board and I continue to have faith in the Company's long-term growth potential.
 Your Manager is adapting the portfolio to market conditions while considering new ideas that will benefit from positive structural trends.
-Further detail on the drivers of performance and changes made to the portfolio during the year may be found in the Investment Manager's Report.
+Further detail on the drivers of performance and changes made to the portfolio during the year may be found in the Investment Manager's Report on pages 9 and 10.